Closed oriented 3-manifolds are subtle equivalence classes of plane graphs

 \subsection{Topological preliminaries}

-This subsection contains the basic topological material that I need.
-It is primarely intended to the combinatorially oriented readers, unfamiliar with the fundamental definitions of knots, links and framed lins.
-The topological oriented readers also should read it because I introduce some unfamiliar notation and definitions which are new (like the flinks) and that will be used throughout the paper.
-Moreover, I present a short historic overview of the known results needed.
+This subsection contains the basic topological material needed.
+It is primarely intended to the combinatorially oriented readers, unfamiliar with the fundamental definitions of knots, links and framed links.
+Some unfamiliar notation is also introduced and definitions which are new (such as the flinks) and that will be used throughout the paper.
+Moreover,a short historic overview of the known results is presented.